Black Tide: Departure of Steven Spence and Zakk Sandler and Bite the Bullet (2013)

-On July 3, 2013, it was confirmed via Facebook that Tim D'Onofrio would be the new drummer of the band and that they were currently recording a new EP named Bite The Bullet.
-The band stated the EP would consist of 6 songs and will be released sometime in the summer.
+On July 3, 2013, it was confirmed via Facebook that Tim D'Onofrio would be the new drummer of the band and that they were currently recording a new EP named Bite the Bullet.
+The band stated the EP would consist of six songs and would be released sometime in the summer.
 The vacancy of the bassist Zakk Sandler was filled by Gabriel Garcia himself.
 On August 5, Gabriel wrote on Facebook that "We really went back to our roots on this one & it is being mixed right now!"
-The EP will be released November 12, 2013.
+The EP was released November 12, 2013.

 On August 24, Black Tide announced that their first single off their upcoming EP would be titled "Not Afraid" and would be released on August 31.

-On November 12, 2013, the band officially released Bite the Bullet (EP) via iTunes.
+On November 12, 2013, the band officially released the Bite the Bullet EP via iTunes.
 The band went on to support the EP touring the East Coast from November 26 through December 9.
 A close friend to Gabriel, Ronny Gutierrez, filled in on bass duties during the tour.

 Tim D'Onofrio announced via Facebook that he had left Black Tide on good terms.